We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

-It will take a lot of people, “standing in the way of it”, and they will be roundly abused by both establishment figures, and the large proportion of the UK public who have been filled with pure fear over the past six months.
+It will take a lot of people, “standing in the way of it”, and they will be roundly abused by both establishment figures, and the large proportion of the UK public who have been filled with pure fear over the past year.

-– straight at those brave enough to throw themselves in the path of “The Mask Juggernaut”, with its non-stop virtue signalling driver and passengers, all determined to plough straight through them.
+– directly at those brave enough to throw themselves in the path of “The Mask Juggernaut”, with its non-stop virtue signalling driver and passengers, all determined to plough straight through them.

 We now have a significant proportion of the UK public eager and willing to believe literally anything that the government tells them, as long as it involves a claim that potentially it will lessen the chances of them being infected with Covid-19,

-– despite the fact that the UK government’s record on doing this to date is extremely poor.
+– despite the fact that the UK government’s record to date, by almost any metric you choose, is extremely poor.

-This group of people will very happily, instantly and violently condemn anyone who goes dares go against government guidance, having realised it is very often simply “complete nonsense”.
+Yet this group of people will very happily, instantly and violently condemn anyone who goes dares go against government guidance, despite having realised it is very often simply, demonstrably, “complete nonsense”.

 (Remember “the picnic ban”, when we were told it was too dangerous to walk to a nearby empty field or park, and eat a picnic, potentially half a mile from the nearest human being,

-For these reasons, sadly, any rebellion against the pointless wearing of masks in supermarkets very probably won’t succeed,
+For these reasons, any rebellion against the pointless wearing of masks in places where they have little or no benefit, but increase the risk of transmission to the wearer, via mask contamination, very probably won’t succeed in the short term,

 – and consequently the inexorable spread of mandatory mask wearing into every aspect of our lives will continue unabated.

-However I will personally continue to do my best to highlight the stupidities and inconsistencies of government policies regarding mask wearing, at every possible opportunity,
+However I will personally continue to do my best to highlight the stupidities and inconsistencies of some of the government’s policies regarding mask wearing, at every possible opportunity,

 – whilst fully expecting to end up ultimately with the tyre marks of “The Mask Juggernaut” across my forehead.